 This gives you either a button or a footswitch on the unit to tap in order to set the delay time, allowing you to directly control the tempo of your delay so that it syncs up with the rest of the band.
 “Tap Tempo” – right?

 Without tap tempo, you’ll have to eyeball it – and that is a recipe for disaster.

 A lot of people opt for a stand alone looper, but if you’re trying to save space on your pedal board, and you’re already eyeing a more expensive multi-mode unit, getting one with a looper built in can be a no brainer.

 By the way, if you don’t have a looper, get one.
 They’re a killer practice tool as you can record a riff and then solo over it to your heart’s content.
 Simple.

 Tape echo pedals and analog pedals typically give you one type of delay, but when you get into the realm of the multi mode delay pedal, you will find the pedals will do a wide range of different delays.

 For this reason it’s important, if you are one of the guys from Explosions In The Sky, to have a clear idea of what types of delay you want in your unit, and then make sure the delays you’re looking at cover all those bases.

-When you’re looking at delay pedals, the world is your oyster – and for that reason it can feel like you’re being bombarded with options.
+When you’re looking at delay pedals, there really is an abundance of choice on the market – and for that reason it can feel like you’re being bombarded with options.